LEGAL AGENDAS

-Legal Agendas - legal conferences
+Legal Agendas

 At CPE Legal Conferences, our mission is twofold – to deliver high quality academic content from Australian and International Legal Specialists and to provide access to experts local to the conference destination.
 Our longstanding tradition has been to push the delegates’ educational boundaries by exploring the conference destination not only through travel, but also through its political and legal environment.

-At these legal conferences, in addition to this we also arrange field activities.
+At our legal conferences, in addition to this we also arrange field activities.
 Some examples include: visit to the International Criminal Court, the Hague in Amsterdam (2017), including a lecture from a defence advocate for Gaddafi’s son.
 We visited the OECD hosted by a Legal Analyst (Paris, 2015).
-In New York we regularly attend court and speak with & get a briefing from the presiding judge and we heard from the International Law Committee of the NYC Bar Association on the role of Foreign Policy in the 2016 Election.
+In New York we regularly attend court and speak with and get a briefing from the presiding judge and we heard from the International Law Committee of the NYC Bar Association on the role of Foreign Policy in the 2016 Election.
 In Rome (2017) we visited the Parliamentary Senate of Italy and heard from an Italian Senator.
 In South Africa (2018) we had a seminar at Constitution Hill Johannesburg where the Constitutional Court is located and also visited the cell where Nelson Mandela was imprisoned, in 2018 we attended question time in the UK Parliament amid all the Brexit controversy.
 In London we saw an original of the Magna Carta and got a briefing from an historian.
 Others include listening to the heart-breaking testimony of one of the Mothers of the Plaza de Mayo whose grandchild was stolen by the Argentinian military regime and talking to a survivor of the Terezin concentration camp outside Prague, events which make us eye witnesses to history.

 Our academic content at these legal conferences doesn’t shy away from controversy.
 Over the past few years, we have heard from the following; a political commentator in Buenos Aires (2015), a board member of Dignitas in St Moritz (2017) and the Director of Exit International in Amsterdam (2017) (Associations which advocate for choice in end of life care and euthanasia).
 Human rights and international law are also prominent features of our agendas.
 In Paris (2015), we heard from the President of the French section of Médecins Sans Frontierès (Doctors without Borders), political dissidents in Cuba (2015), a policy chief for UN Peacekeeping Operations in New York (2015) and in St Petersburg (2014) we went to a memorial and had a lecture from a history professor on the Stalin purges.